Diversity & Inclusion

 Pro Bono Counsel

-While at Office of the Public Defender, Mr. Salzman started a novel pro bono representation partnership project, involving a collaboration between the Office of the Public Defender, Skadden and other prominent Washington, D.C. law firms.
+Prior to joining Skadden, Mr. Salzman was an assistant public defender in Maryland from 1988 to 2002, where, in addition to being a trial lawyer and supervisor, he started a novel pro bono representation partnership project between the Office of the Public Defender and prominent Washington, D.C. law firms, including Skadden.
 The project provides training and consultation to firm lawyers who agree to represent felony and misdemeanor clients on a pro bono basis in the Circuit Court for Montgomery County, Maryland.
+Mr. Salzman also was a visiting professor in the Georgetown Law School Criminal Justice Clinic between 1995 and 1996 and has been a guest lecturer at a number of criminal law and procedure classes at the George Washington University Law School, where he is an alumnus.

 J.D., George Washington University National Law Center, 1985 (high honors, Order of the Coif; George Washington University Law Review)